Greene County, Arkansas

 Greene County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 45,736.
 The county seat is Paragould, which sits atop Crowley's Ridge.
 Greene County is included in Jonesboro–Paragould Combined Statistical Area.

 History

 The first settler in the area was Benjamin Crowley, who arrived from Kentucky in 1821 and made his home about 12 miles west of Paragould.

-Greene County was formed on 5 November 1833 out of portions of Lawrence County and originally contained parts of present Clay and Craighead counties.
+Greene County was formed on November 5, 1833, out of portions of Lawrence County and originally contained parts of present Clay and Craighead counties.
 The county was named for Revolutionary War hero Nathanael Greene.
 The first county seat was in Benjamin Crowley's home.
 By 1836, when Arkansas became a state, the county seat was located in a settlement called "Paris" (not to be confused with present-day Paris, Arkansas).

 In 1848 a national highway was made through the area, and the county seat was moved to Gainesville, which had a reputation as rather lawless.
 The seat remained there until 1883, when it was transferred to the new town of Paragould.
 The people in Gainesville opposed the move, and shots reportedly were fired, since tempers were high.
 The courthouse was built in 1888 and survives in downtown Paragould.

-In the early 20th century, Clay, Greene, and Craighead counties had policies forbidding African Americans from living in the area.
+In the early 20th century, Clay, Greene, and Craighead counties had sundown town policies forbidding African Americans from living in the area.